GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_access.md

 1. You can now download data from the command line using a command such as this example which downloads all level4 tiles for 2020 into a folder called ‘landcover’.
 You will need to modify the command based on your particular use case.

     ```bash
-    aws s3 --no-sign-request sync s3://dea-public-data/derivative/ga_ls_landcover_class_cyear_3/2-0-0/2020  C:/landcover/ --exclude "*" --include "*_level4.tif" --include "*_level4_rgb.tif"
+    aws s3 --no-sign-request sync s3://dea-public-data/derivative/ga_ls_landcover_class_cyear_3/2-0-0/2020  C:/landcover/ --exclude "*" --include "*_level4.tif"
     ```

     In this command,

     * The S3 bucket and folder to download data from is `s3://dea-public-data/derivative/ga_ls_landcover_class_cyear_3/2-0-0/2020`
     * The directory to download to is `C:/landcover/`
-    * When you want to specify specific files to download, first you need to exclude everything, then you can define which files to include: `--exclude "*" --include "*_level4.tif" --include "*_level4_rgb.tif"`
+    * When you want to specify specific files to download, first you need to exclude everything, then you can define which files to include: `--exclude "*" --include "*_level4.tif"`

 :::